ThomasEgMatthiesen/motion-tracking-music/README.md

 # Motion tracking music
-This Maxpatch uses camera input to detect movement in an area.
-The movement activates playback of 12 individual instrument tracks, depending on which field the motion occurs in.
-If no motion is detected the instruments fade out, making it possible to explore the different musical contents of each tracks.
+This Maxpatch employs camera input to detect movement in a designated area.
+When movement is detected, it triggers the playback of 12 individual instrument tracks, depending on the specific field where the motion occurs.
+Conversely, if no motion is detected, the instruments gradually fade out, allowing users to explore the varied musical contents of each track.
+This interactive setup encourages playful engagement and dancing as users interact with the system.

 ## MIDI-routing
 ![Patch overview](images/patch.png)